 Who's it for?

-All delegates receive a training pack containing a range of ready-to-use worksheets and resources, a Certificate of Attendance, and 10% off all Youthscape resources purchased on the day.
+All delegates receive a training pack containing a range of ready-to-use resources, a certificate of attendance and 10% off all Youthscape resources purchased on the day.

 "Very engaging.
 I feel confident about using the tools provided to help improve my young people’s resilience."